 • Olive Oil – A good extra virgin olive oil.

 • Grill or Grill Top – For best results use a grill to get a bit of char and smoky flavor on the octopus.
-But if you are doing this in the dead of winter (I’m still out there in negative degree weather) or if you don’t have a grill, a grill pan can works in a pinch.
+But if you are doing this in the dead of winter (I’m still out there in negative degree weather) or if you don’t have a grill, a grill pan can work in a pinch.

-Make the Dressing – In a bowl, combine the lemon juice, chopped fresh herbs (parsley, cilantro, dill, and mint), and mustard.
+1. Make the Dressing – In a bowl, combine the lemon juice, chopped fresh herbs (parsley, cilantro, dill, and mint), and mustard.
 Whisk vigorously while slowly drizzling in the olive oil until emulsified.
 Set aside, or store in the fridge in an airtight container if making the insalata di polpo later.

 step by step: making the dressing

-Prep and Cook the Potatoes – If using baby yellow potatoes, cut them in half.
+3. Prep and Cook the Potatoes – If using baby yellow potatoes, cut them in half.
 For larger yellow potatoes, peel and cut into 1-inch cubes.
 Bring the pot of water back to a boil, then lower the heat to medium-low and add the potatoes.
 Simmer for about 15 minutes, or until they are knife-tender.
-Be careful not to overcook—you want the potatoes tender, but not falling apart.
+Be careful not to overcook!
+You want the potatoes tender, but not falling apart.

 Once cooked, drain the potatoes.
 I like to run them under cold water to cool them down and rinse off some of the starch.
 This step is optional but recommended.